 Did Darwin explain how life came into existence?

 Darwin’s theory of evolution explains how species of organisms arise and develop through natural selection and, later proposed by Neo-Darwinists, random mutation.
-These mutations occur during reproduction of new offspring.
+These mutations occur during the reproduction of new offspring.
 The theory of evolution therefore deals with how life developed into multiple forms and species, not how life originated in the first place, or defining what life is.
-Even with the assumption that all creatures are descendants from a single common ancestor, that first living organism couldn’t be developed through biological evolution because biological evolution requires reproduction.
+Even with the assumption that all creatures are descendants from a single common ancestor, the first living organism couldn’t be developed through biological evolution because biological evolution requires reproduction.

 Darwin himself avoided discussing the origin of life.

-- in the 1861, in the 3rd edition of The Origin of Species, he stated that «…it is no valid objection that science as yet throws no light on the far higher problem of the essence or origin of life»
+- in 1861, in the 3rd edition of The Origin of Species, he stated that «…it is no valid objection that science as yet throws no light on the far higher problem of the essence or origin of life»

-- in a letter he sent to his close friend Joseph Dalton Hooker on March 29, 1863, he wrote that «…it is mere rubbish thinking, at present, of origin of life; one might as well think of origin of matter»
+- in a letter he sent to his close friend Joseph Dalton Hooker on March 29, 1863, he wrote that «…it is mere rubbish thinking, at present, of origin of life; one might as well think of the origin of matter»

 So if Evolution’s mechanisms like random mutation and natural selection are not applicable when it comes to the origin of life, what should be?

 Abiogenesis is defined as the origin of life from nonliving matter.